Baked Whole Chicken

 Ingredients Needed

-• Whole young chicken: A 5-6 pound whole chicken works for our family.
+• Whole young chicken: A 5-6 pound whole young chicken works for our family.
 You can go smaller or larger if you’d like.
 Watch for them to go on sale and stock up if you have the freezer space.

 • Salt: During recipe testing, I went down from 3 teaspoons of salt to only 2 teaspoons.
 My husband loved the 3 teaspoons, but I found that I could lower it to 2 with no one complaining.